parispe/goodreads-pipeline/README.md

-# Goodreads Pipeline — Day 1 (Scaffold + CI)
+# Goodreads Pipeline

-This is the Day 1 starting point for your EC2‑based Airflow project.
+This is the starting point for your EC2‑based Airflow project.
 It includes:
 - Minimal DAG skeleton
 - GitHub Actions workflow to import‑test DAGs
 - Clean repo layout you'll extend on later days